 Do Seek Employee Consent

-In order to create a transparent tracking policy, employee consent should be given.
-For mobile tracking systems that operate from an app, employees must willingly download the app on their phones in order to use the platform.
+For mobile tracking systems that operate from an app, employees must willingly download the app on their phones to use the platform.
 Under Connecticut and Delaware state laws, the use of electronic surveillance, including GPS, is prohibited without employee consent.

 Do Use Efficient Tracking Practices through Advanced Privacy Controls